30 September 1779

 Thursday Sepr: 30th: 1779.

 I am almost ashamed of this short epistle; but I am not often guilty of wasting paper, so I may be excused for this once.
-I think you played the rake last night; unless I am mistaken I heard you coming home about 12 quite intoxicated – with laughter. [f.
+I think you played the rake last night; unless I am mistaken I heard you coming home about 12 quite intoxicated – with laughter. [p.
 227] The street echoed to the sound of your violent paroxysms. – Pity the watchman had not taken you into custody as a public disturber. –

-1 Brooks, Correspondence 132-33; Wedd, Love Letters 107-08.
+1 Alternate versions can be found in Brooks, Correspondence 132-33; Wedd, Love Letters 107-08.